 The Security Officer II performs security service duties through professional and positive interaction with the public, patients, employees, and administrators.
-Responds to a variety of calls, aids in emergency and non-emergency situations.
-Investigates and documents (both electronically and written) safety hazards, incidents, and criminal activities.
-Patrols designated areas to ensure the protection of the public, patients, employees, and property of AdventHealth.
-Is accountable to the department's chain of command for initiative, judgment and general competence exhibited in the performance of assignments, calls for service, and day-today general duties.
+Responds to a variety of calls; provides assistance in emergency and non-emergency situations.
+Investigates and documents (both electronically and written) safety hazards, incidents and criminal activities.
+Patrols designated areas to ensure the protection of the public, patients, employees and property of Florida Hospital.
+Is accountable to the departments chain of command for initiative, judgment and general competence exhibited in the performance of assignments, calls for service, and day-to-day general duties.
 Actively participates in outstanding customer service and accepts responsibility in maintaining relationships that are equally respectful to all.
 Position requires completion and clearance from physiological and physical fitness screenings.

 The expertise and experiences you’ll need to succeed:

 Basic computer skills including Windows, Word and Excel

 Ability to read accurately and comprehend, write clearly, and understand in a manner to effectively complete legal reports, narratives, and follow simple directions.
 Ability to read, interpret, and apply safety rules, penal codes, vehicular codes, radio codes, reports, memos, communications, policies, and other required written materials.
 Ability to actively listen and communicate effectively through clear speech, and hearing